liangzhangleon/CarND-Path-Planing-P11/README.md

 ## Outlook
 The behavior and motion planner can still be further improved.
 The followings are some points which I have thought:
 * Double lane change.
 Although I have preparing lane change state in my finite state machine, the current behavior planner can still do two lane changes one after another without waiting.
 This can be avoid by waiting one or two seconds during preparing lane change state.
 * Generating more steps in finite state machine.
 Currently I only consider the next optimal step in my behavior planner, which is a bit two short for path planning.
-For exmaple, when the car is moving on left lane a bit faster than middle lane, the car thinks it it reasonable to stay on this lane.
+For example, when the car is moving on left lane a bit faster than middle lane, the car thinks it it reasonable to stay on this lane.
 But if right lane is empty, it makes more sense to change to middle lane first, then change to right lane.
 * A smoother motion planner.
 The current motion planner can still brake a bit smoother.